aaltonen1024/digital-forensics-lab/Lab 07/README.md

 - It may have been searched for on the internet.
 - It may have been saved in an environment variable.
 - It may have been executed as a command.
-- It may have been drawn using MSPaint.

 The secret information you are looking for is in the form of a flag with the format `flag{xxxx}`, where `xxxx` represents a set of alphanumeric characters that make up the flag.
 There are a total of 5 flags that you need to find.
 Good luck!